 When a person gets pulled over for driving too fast, a frequent question he/she has is whether speeding tickets affect car insurance premiums.
 Since the rate you pay for automobile insurance is based primarily on your driving record, and speeding tickets are part of that record, then the answer is yes.
 Yes, speeding tickets affect insurance and the premium you pay.

 Insurance companies review your driving record and use the information to help them determine what your individual risk of having an accident is or what the likelihood is of you making an insurance claim.
 Our Pinehurst law firm is knowledgeable about the laws as they apply to moving violations and how your vehicle insurance can be affected.
-In this article, we give you some information regarding the affects tickets have on your insurance rates and tips for reducing premiums after getting a ticket.
+In this article, we give you some information on how speeding tickets affect insurance rates and tips for reducing premiums after getting a ticket.

 The information on your driving record helps the insurance company in qualifying their risk.
 When your driving record includes speeding and traffic tickets, the perception is that you are at a higher risk of an accident, and this can affect the cost of your insurance.